 3 Different Types of Wood Rot and Their Causes

-Before we discuss the steps in treating wood rot, here are all the rot fungi types you’ll encounter on decayed wood.
+Before I discuss the steps in treating wood rot, here are all the rot fungi types you’ll encounter on decayed wood.
 You must know the difference between them to determine the proper method of preventing wood rot.

 1. Brown Rot